-- (a) small or micro-cap buyouts in the form of debt and equity and preferred stock; and - (b) real estate or real estate linked investments.
+- (a) small or micro-cap buyouts in the form of debt and equity and preferred stock in both the US and Europe; and - (b) real estate interests

 The Investment Adviser takes a dynamic approach to asset allocation and, though it doesn't expect to, in the event that the Company were to invest 100% of gross assets in one area, the Company will, nevertheless always seek to maintain a broad spread of investment risk.
 Exposures are monitored and managed by the Investment Adviser under the supervision of the Board.